ta10g22/ML-journey/week-02_pytorch-mnist/README.md

 This week I dove into **PyTorch** and built a neural network to classify handwritten digits using the classic **MNIST** dataset.

 ---
+## Commands
+- To run the script you'll need to pass in 2 command line args (specify no of epochs and batch_size you want!):
+  = python mnist_classifier.py --epochs 5 --batch_size 64

 ## 📌 Objectives